tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #39.
->Write a Python program to display the sign of the Chinese Zodiac for given year in which you were born.
+>Write a function to display the sign of the Chinese Zodiac for given year in which you were born.

 **Expected Output :**
 ```